Stroke at 23: Patient’s Powerful Perspective

 Perseverance Through Rehabilitation

 Jennifer “Jen” Kray was only 23 when she suffered a stroke.
 Now a few years older, Jen reflects on what — and who — it takes to recover from a devastating setback.
-After the near-fatal event, Jen continues to put one foot in front of the other, literally, with a positive attitude and a dedicated care team from Marianjoy Rehabilitation Hospital, part of Northwestern Medicine.
+After the near-fatal event, Jen continues to put one foot in front of the other, literally, with a positive attitude and a dedicated care team from Northwestern Medicine Marianjoy Rehabilitation Hospital.

 Just three months away from graduating with her master’s degree in Occupational Therapy from St. Ambrose University, Jen was taking a break from her busy clinical rotations and enjoying a weekend at her family’s lake house in Wisconsin.